 Performance Targets and Performance Amount

 The allotment of any Performance Amount is subject to the fulfilment of the Performance Targets during the Performance Year.
 The Performance Targets consists of the following key figures of the Group;

 50 per cent weighting: the Operating Income Margin; calculated as Operating Income divided by Net Sales, as reported in Haldex’s year-end report for 2015.
 The Operating Income Margin should be adjusted for any abnormal business procedures, capital gains or losses from structural changes such as divestitures and acquisitions; and

 50 per cent weighting: the Operating Cash Flow; calculated excluding financial items and taxes as in Haldex internal cash flow statement, except any abnormal business procedures.

-The Share Amount is converted into a number of Performance Rights, rounded off to the nearest whole number, by dividing of the Share Amount with the volume-weighted average price paid per ordinary share in Haldex at NASDAQ OMX Stockholm during the last ten trading days in February 2015 (the “Translation Rate”), however, not lower than SEK 34.75 per share (the “Floor Price”).
+The Share Amount is converted into a number of Performance Rights, rounded off to the nearest whole number, by dividing of the Share Amount with the volume-weighted average price paid per ordinary share in Haldex at Nasdaq Stockholm during six months – from the first trading day of September 2015 to the last trading day of February 2016 - (the “Translation Rate”), however, not lower than SEK 39.00 per share (the “Floor Price”).
 The board of directors has the right to, in connection with certain corporate events, inter alia in case of a share split or a reverse share split, resolve on an adjustment of the Floor Price in accordance with general principles on the equity market for recalculation in such events.

 A Performance Right does not constitute a security or a financial instrument and will not be registered on any securities account with any central securities depository.
 Participants do not have the right to pledge, sell, transfer or in any other way dispose of the Performance Rights.